The Customs Officer, who cleared customs?

-Obviously the critics (and the market) judge it for what it is: a painter who does not know how to paint.
+Obviously the critics (and the market) judge him for what he is: a painter who cannot paint.
 But then why does Picasso want to honor him?
 Why do you buy all your paintings? (even if for a few francs they don't even pay back the material)

 What does Picasso find in the Customs Officer?

 The Customs Officer touched a nerve in Picasso's character which said:

 “Every child is an artist.
 The problem is how to remain an artist once he grows up ”.

 Picasso considered himself capable of painting like Raphael, but his creative tension, his research was to be able to express himself free from any conditioning and to be able to paint like a child.

 And for Picasso, the Customs Officer, it was just that: a person free from all conditioning, primitive, without academic education and therefore "authentic".

 From that moment Henri Rosseau entered the cultural elite and even the critics (like Picasso) insult him less.

 This will not prevent the Customs Officer from always living in debt burdens until his death in 1910.